Limits and Singularities of Normal Functions: Introduction

 \section{Introduction}

 On a smooth projective variety $X$ over $\mathbb{C}$, finding interesting cycles is one of the central themes of Algebraic Geometry.
 Especially, the celebrated Hodge Conjecture states the surjectivity of the cycle class map from the Chow group $CH^p(X)$ with the rational coefficients to the Hodge cycle class $\Hdg(X)$.
 By changing the Chow group to the higher Chow groups $CH^p(X,n)$ with real coefficients and the cycle map to the real regulator map $r_{\mathcal{D}, \mathbb{R}}^{p,n} \colon CH^p(X,n)\otimes \mathbb{R} \to H^{2p-n}_{\mathcal{D}}(X, \mathbb{R}(p))$, we can generalize the Hodge Conjecture to the Hodge-$\mathcal{D}$-Conjecture, which states the surjectivity of $r_{\mathcal{D}, \mathbb{R}}^{p,n}$.
-Unfortunately this conjecture is false for general projective varieties, but it is still open (and expected to hold) for $X$ defined over $\overline{\mathbb{Q}}$.
+Unfortunately this conjecture is false for general projective varieties, but it is still open (and expected to hold) for $X$ defined over $\overline{\mathbb{Q}}$ (\cite{MS97}).
 The most significant result is due to X. Chen and J. Lewis.
 They proved that the Hodge-$\mathcal{D}$-Conjecture holds for (analytically) general polarized $K3$ surfaces in the moduli space by observing the deformation of the higher cycles along the degeneration of the general $K3$ to a special one with Picard number 20 (which is called Bryan-Leung $K3$ surface).
 See the introduction of \cite{CL05} for more historical detail and results.

-The aim of this paper is to give a systematic construction of a collection of higher Chow cycles on a certain type of quartic $K3$ surfaces which suffices to span the Deligne cohomology under $r_{\mathcal{D}, \mathbb{R}}^{2,1}$.
-While the existence of such cycles is abstractly contained in Chen and Lewis's work, but our construction is completely explicit and concrete.
-Moreover, we can extend this construction to more general degree $d$ surface in $\mathbb{P}^3$ and can show at least each of our cycles has the non-trivial regulator image.
-The precise construction is given in Section \ref{Construction of Families of Higher Cycles}, but roughly the type of surfaces we observe has the form
+The aim of this paper is to introduce a a new method to detect the linear independence of indecomposable $K_1$-cycles on the nearby fiber by using the asymptotic behaviors of real regulators.
+We also find a systematic construction of a collection of higher Chow cycles on a certain type of families $\{ X_t \}_{t \in \mathbb{P}^1}$ of degree $d$ surfaces in $\mathbb{P}^3$ such that our method can show that these higher cycles are sufficient to span the Deligne cohomology under $r_{\mathcal{D}, \mathbb{R}}^{2,1}$ when $d = 4$.
+While the existence of such cycles is abstractly contained in Chen and Lewis's work, our construction is completely explicit and concrete.
+The precise construction is given in Section \ref{Construction of Families of Higher Cycles}, but roughly the type of surfaces we consider has the form